 Now that the Christmas season officially ended this past Sunday, I realize that the only thing about Christmas I don’t like… well, maybe, the only Christmas songI’m not particularly fond of is… “The Little Drummer Boy.”

-(Like I said, lots of noise.)
-But God was patient – always listening – quietly there with me.
+But God was patient, always listening, silently there with me.

 “I don’t know whether I’m supposed to go or not … If You want me to stay, I’ll stay.
-But if you want me to go, Youneed to make it happen.”
+But if You want me to go, Youneed to make it happen.”

-[This past Sunday, we closed out Christmas by celebrating Jesus’ Baptism.
-The verse that stood out to me most from the Gospel was, This is my Beloved Son, with whom I am well pleased.
-God the Father looks upon Jesus and announces to the world that 1.
-Jesus is God.
-2. The Father loves Him. & 3.
-He’s well pleased with His Son’s existence.]
+This past Sunday, we closed out Christmas by celebrating Jesus’ Baptism.
+The Gospel verse that stood out to me most was, This is my Beloved Son, with whom I am well pleased(Lk.
+3:22).God the Father looks upon Jesus and announces this to the world: 1) Jesus is God; 2) the Father loves Him; and 3) He’s well pleased with His Son’s existence.

-… I don’t exactly know how the newborn Jesus reacted to the ruckus from the drummer boy.
+… I don’t know exactly how the newborn Jesus reacted to the ruckus from the drummer boy.
 But I trust that as it was the best the boy could give, God listened, and He was well pleased to accept the gift.